BartGK/AWS-Personal-Projects/S3 Static Web Hosting/README.md

 ## Overview

 This project demonstrates how to host a static website on AWS using Amazon S3, Amazon CloudFront, and Amazon Route 53.
-The architecture provides a secure, scalable, and highly available solution for serving static web content over HTTPS.

 This is a common production architecture for hosting personal websites, portfolios, documentation sites, and frontend web applications.